parcoil/updatectrl/README.md

 # updatectl

 A CLI tool for automating project updates.
 It periodically pulls the latest changes from Git repositories or checks for new Docker images and rebuilds/restarts projects based on their type (PM2, Docker, or Image).

+> [!TIP]
+> For the best experience, run updatectl inside Docker.
+It can automatically discover and manage all your running containers.

 > [!WARNING]
 > This project is very barebones and a work in progress and not ready for production use.